 - The Best Performing Content Types

 - How to Promote Your Blog & Posts and Get Free Traffic

 First thing first; you make money by selling anything that people need.
 Things that people want to buy and buy from YOU – on your blog.

 That means, what you love and passionate about – may not make money if it is not what people want to buy.

 So, you need two things here to get started.

-For example, I sell help about “blogging” and I know there is a large audience who is looking for it.
+For example, I sell help, resources and coaching about “blogging” and I know there is a large audience who is looking for it.